Code-Institute-Submissions/dragonsden/README.md

 - [Contact Us](https://github.com/thorole/dragonsden/blob/master/contact.html) - This page presents the user with a form.
 The form asks the user about relevant information such as name, contact information and a textfield where the user can freely express her-/himself.
 The form also asks for optional information about how the user came across the site.
-This should be usefulfor the owners.
+This should be useful for the owners.

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future: